carsoncole/tree-recycle/README.md

 ## Seed Data

-Seed `db/seeds.db` configuration, reservation, and admin user data can be loaded with
+For testing and trial use, seed configuration, reservation, and admin user data can be loaded with

 ```
 rails db:seed